doorkeeper-gem/doorkeeper-openid_connect/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Sponsors

+Initial development of this project was sponsored by PlayOn!
+Sports.